HARPS: An Online POMDP Framework for Human-Assisted Robotic Planning and Sensing: Human Subject Studies

-While it was expected that user situational awareness could be captured by the number of camera views, the trends are inconclusive.
+\textbf{H4} predicted that situational awareness could be measured by camera view and lead to higher performance.
+However, the trends are inconclusive.
 Users who observed more cameras per second performed slightly better than others, however not enough data is available to prove that this is indicative of a larger trend.
 There was also no relationship between the view rate and user accuracy.
-These results indicate that hypothesis 4 can be disproved.
+These results indicate that hypothesis \textbf{H4} cannot be substantiated.